WTTJ/chargebeex/README.md

 This is a heavily inspired fork of the original work by [Nicolas Marlier](https://github.com/NicolasMarlier/chargebee-elixir)

-## Current status

-Some functions are auto-generated and can not work properly.
-Please open an issue if this is the case.

 ## Installation

 The package can be installed by adding `chargebeex` to your list of dependencies in `mix.exs`: